etooley77/site_main/README.md

 A forums page is all that is there right now, but here is the checklist for things that I will add :
 1. Forums (DONE!)
-2. Comment Section on Posts in Forums (CURRENT...)
+2. Comment Section on Posts in Forums (ALMOST DONE...)
 3. Profiles
 4. Messaging
 5. Uploading images